omnect/iot-client-template-rs/README.md

 ## Template and example code
 This project shows a basic skeleton for an initial implementation of a Rust based iot module.
 It demonstrates how to make use of our Rust [azure-iot-sdk](https://github.com/ICS-DeviceManagement/azure-iot-sdk) in order to connect to Azure iot-hub.
 Moreover there are examples to show basic communication patterns:
 1. **Module twin**: There is some logic implemented that demonstrates how the module twin could be used by applications.
-Therefore the EventHandler trait is implemented in order to receive new desired properties which are directly sent back as reported property.
+Therefore the `EventHandler` trait is implemented in order to receive new desired properties which are, as an example, directly sent back as reported property.
 2. **Direct methods**: There are two functions implemented that serve as direct method and can be synchronously called by iot-hub:
-   1. `closure_no_param_no_result`: A closure that doesn't take a parameter and doesn't return a result.
+   1. `closure_send_d2c_message`: A closure that doesn't take a parameter and doesn't return a result.
+The method triggers an outgoing D2C message (@see 3.
+D2C message).
-   2. `func_params_as_result`: A function tha takes a parameter and returns the same parameter as result.
+   2. `func_echo_params_as_result`: A function that takes a parameter and returns the same parameter as result.
-3. **Cloud to device messages (C2D)** : Not implemented yet.
-4. **Device to cloud messages (D2C)** : Not implemented yet.
+3. **Device to cloud messages (D2C)** : There is an example showing how send telemetry event message to iot-hub.
+It can be triggered by a call to the `closure_send_d2c_message` direct method.

 All examples can be tested via module view in Azure portal or via [iot-explorer](https://docs.microsoft.com/en-us/azure/iot-pnp/howto-use-iot-explorer)).